Loss & Grief

 If grief is becoming too overwhelming for you or someone you know then please consider

-I am currently a volunteer counsellor for the Garden House Hospice in Letchworth Garden City, working with both children & adults.
+I am currently a volunteer counsellor for the Garden House Hospice Care in Letchworth Garden City, working with both children & adults.